Machu Picchu and Abra Malaga: Inca Culture, Condors and Endemics

 Tour Type:

-Relatively easy birding, wildlife and culture, apart from optional 3k hike to Condors and optional Abra Malaga hike.
+Relatively easy birding, wildlife and culture, apart from and an optional hike at Abra Malaga.

 Description

-In Lima we make excursions to target the photogenic Inca Tern and the mighty Andean Condor.
-In Lima and in Cuzco we stay at comfortable three star hotels.
-Let us know if you want to upgrade the hotels here.
+In Lima, we arrange excursions targeting the photogenic Inca Tern and the majestic Andean Condor.
+While in Lima and Cusco, we stay at comfortable three-star hotels.
+Please let us know if you wish to upgrade your accommodations at these locations.

 DETAILED ITINERARY